microsoft/vscode-docs/README.md

 ## Contributing

-To contribute new topics/information or make changes to existing documentation, please read the [Contributing Guideline](./CONTRIBUTING.md#contributing).
+To contribute new topics/information or make changes to the existing documentation, please read the [Contributing Guideline](./CONTRIBUTING.md#contributing).

 ### Workflow